Gallery-of-Kaeon/Kaeon-FUSION/README.md

 <h2 align="center">Disclaimer</h2>

-Tl;Dr: The core of Kaeon FUSION's specification is more or less complete, but the modular parts of the specification, the implementation, and the documentation are works in progress.
+Tl;Dr: The core of Kaeon FUSION's specification is more or less complete, but the implementation, the documentation, and the modular parts of the specification are works in progress.

 It is important to note that the contents of this repository are aimed at those who have a strong background in computer science.
 If you're a newcomer to programming in general,